Ana-Wan/Reaction-Tester-Game/README.md

 ## How to play ?

-Click on the following link: https://reaction-tester-game.herokuapp.com/
+Click on the following link: https://reaction-tester-game.herokuapp.com

-## To Play Locally:
+## How to Play Locally:

 1. Clone repository:
   ```